IMSEONGJUN/AtomicMaker/README.md

 # AtomicMaker

-- Custom library which help making class properties have Atomic like attribute for multi-threading
+- A Custom library which helps to make class properties have Atomic like attribute for multi-threading